Medical Excuses and Withdrawals

 Medical withdrawal refers to the process resulting in a student terminating their enrollment in all classes during a semester or summer term because of medical reasons and may be requested after the nine-week free drop period.
 Medical withdrawals must be issued before the end of the semester prior to final exams and final issuance of grades.
 If approved by the University, all courses are assigned a grade of withdrawal.

-The student requesting a medical withdrawal must be followed by a health care provider at the Health Service or at home for the duration of his/her illness or injury.
+The student requesting a medical withdrawal must be followed by a health care provider at the Health Service or at home for the duration of their illness or injury.
 If the patient has been followed by their home health care provider, they will need a letter from that provider indicating the diagnosis and length of time of the illness.
 This letter must also indicate that the physician feels a medical withdrawal is appropriate.
 This letter is sent to Dr. D. Taylor Rushing, Medical Director, Student Health Service at ASU.
 The student must then contact Student Health Service and request an appointment for a medical withdrawal.
 If deemed appropriate by the health care provider at the Student Health Service, a letter will be issued to the student to take to the Registrar’s office.

 Withdrawals for problems of a psychological nature (i.e. depression, anxiety, panic attacks, eating disorders, etc.) are handled by the ASU Counseling Center.
 These requests should be addressed to Dr. Chris Hogan in the Counseling Center (828) 262-3180.